ria0304/ai-text-humanizer/README.md

 ## Human Likeness Score (HLS)

-Every rewrite is scored across 5 dimensions.
-The pipeline generates 3 candidates and returns the one with the highest weighted HLS.
+Each run generates 3 candidates and returns the one with the highest weighted HLS, scored across 5 dimensions:

 | Metric | Weight | What it measures |
 |:-------|:------:|:----------------|